USS Illinois (BB-65): Design

 Illinois was 887 ft 3 in long overall and had a beam of 108 ft 2 in and a draft of 36 ft 2.25 in.
 Her standard displacement as completed would have amounted to 48110 LT and increased to 57540 LT at full combat load.
 Illinois differed from her earlier sisters in that her design called for an all-welded construction, which would have saved weight due to increased strength over a combination riveted/welded hull used on the four completed Iowa-class ships.

 The ship was to have been powered by four General Electric steam turbines, each driving one screw propeller, using steam provided by eight oil-fired Babcock & Wilcox boilers.
 Rated at 212000 shp, the turbines were intended to give a top speed of 32.5 kn.
 The ship had a planned cruising range of 15000 nmi at a speed of 15 kn.
 Her projected crew numbered 117 officers and 1,804 enlisted men.

 The ship was to have been armed with a main battery of nine 16 in /50 caliber Mark 7 guns guns in three triple-gun turrets on the centerline, two of which were placed in a superfiring pair forward, with the third aft.
 The planned secondary battery consisted of twenty 5 in /38 caliber dual purpose guns mounted in twin turrets clustered amidships, five turrets on either side.
 As designed, the ship was to be equipped with an anti-aircraft battery of eighty 40 mm guns and forty-nine 20 mm auto-cannon.

 The main armor belt was 12.1 in thick, while the main armor deck was 6 in thick.
-The main battery gun turrets had 19.5 in thick faces, and they were mounted atop barbettes that were protected with 17.3–11.6 in of steel.
+The main battery gun turrets had 19.5 in thick faces, and they were mounted atop barbettes that were protected with 17.3–11.6 in of armored steel.
 The conning tower had 17.3 in thick sides.
-Like the Iowa-class ships from Missouri onward, the frontal bulkhead armor was increased from the original 11.3 in to 14.5 in in order to better protect against fire from frontal sectors.
+Like the Iowa-class ships from Missouri onward, the traverse bulkhead armor was increased from the original 11.3 in to 14.5 in in order to better protect against fire from frontal sectors.
 Tests with caissons in 1943 led to improvements for the torpedo defense system that increased its resilience to underwater damage by around twenty percent compared to the first four Iowas.